-- The Power Station building itself (and historically significant equipment) is listed on the State Register of Heritage Places. - It is one of the few remaining industrial sites on the Swan River and in the former East Perth industrial district. - Consideration must be given to the restoration and refurbishment of the Power Station Building as part of any future development.
+- The Power Station and selected outbuildings are listed on the State Register of Heritage Places. - It is one of the few remaining industrial sites on the Swan River and in the former East Perth industrial district. - Consideration must be given to the restoration and refurbishment of the Power Station building as part of any future development.